 It's a win-win.

 There, don't you feel better now?!
 It's so much easier to focus when you know EXACTLY who you want to talk to right?!
-What about you, whose your ideal reader?
+What about you, whose your ideal client?